saucelabs-training/demo-js/webdriverio/appium-app/examples/appium-flutter-integration/README.md

 ## Run tests on Sauce Labs

-To run the test on SauceLabs, execute the following commands to make it work
+To run the test on Sauce Labs, execute the following commands to make it work

 | **REGION** | **OS**  | **App**                    | **Driver**                 | **Command**                                |
 |------------|---------|----------------------------|----------------------------|--------------------------------------------|